 30. Lilith

 Lilith is Hebrew for the Sumerian name Lilitu, which means ‘of the night.’
-According to Hebrew myth, Lilith is the Mesopotamian storm demon and is responsible for diseases and death.
-According to Semitic culture, Adam’s first wife was Lilith.
-But she disobeyed and left him.
-Lilith is also a term for ‘screech owl’.
+According to Hebrew myth, Lilith is the Mesopotamian storm demon responsible for diseases and death.
+According to Semitic culture, Adam’s first wife was Lilith, who disobeyed and left him rather than submitting to patriarchal norms.
+Thus, she is seen as a figure of independence and strength.
+Lilith is also a term for ‘screech owl.’

 31. Lilitu